-I‘ve been blogging 5 days a week for almost 4 1/2 years now, and in that time I think I’ve learned quite a bit about what it takes to run a successful blog.
+I‘ve been blogging 5 days a week for about 6 years now, and in that time I think I’ve learned quite a bit about what it takes to run a successful blog.
 It’s been quite a roller coaster ride.

-I’ve been through ups as I watched my site take off after the 2008 economic crash, and I’ve been through downs when my site took a big search traffic hit after Google’s Panda update in 2011.
+I’ve been through ups as I watched my site take off after the 2008 economic crash, and I’ve been through downs when my site took a big search traffic hit after Google’s Panda update in 2011 and beyond.

 I think there are a lot of misconceptions about blogging.
 I think some people have a romantic notion that they’ll start writing a blog, 1 post a week, and magically a month later they’ll be making enough money to quit their day job.
 Then there are the people who scoff at the notion that you could ever make money with a blog at all, and think that blogging is a waste of time.
 I think you’ll find me somewhere in the middle.

 Today i wanted to write a few things that I’ve learned about blogging, and what new bloggers should consider when they’re starting up their own blogs.
 Hopefully I’ll dispel a few misconceptions in the process.

 Things To Consider When Thinking About Starting A Blog

 So what are some things that I think people should keep in mind when starting up a blog?

 - Running a successful blog is a lot of work: I think some people have a notion in their head that running a successful blog isn’t a lot of work, that it just means writing a post here and there, publishing it and sitting back as the money flows in.
 It’s a lot more than that though.
 To have a successful blog you need to be a decent writer, you have to engage in social media, know how to do some basic SEO research, network with other bloggers, do some marketing and PR work, and so much more.
 My blog is a second job for me, and I can’t even begin to think how many hours I’ve spent on it and other online projects.
 Starting a blog?
 Be prepared to put in some long hours.